-There are many resources available; some of them are free of charge and others are not.
+There are many resources available to support the mental health of students and employees.
+Some may be free of charge to certain populations.
 Please read through the list below to find what works best for your needs.
-The majority of the resources on this list are not related to GCSU.
+Unless a product or service is affiliated with GCSU or the USG, inclusion on this list does not imply endorsement.

 Other resources are available under our Resources section.

 GC Mental Health provides free counseling and psychiatric services to enrolled students from providers in the community.
 Call the GC 24/7 Emotional Support Line to speak to a counselor for in the moment support or to be referred for counseling and psychiatric services.
 Contact GC Mental Health at 833-855-0085 and check out the different services offered on the GC Mental Health main webpage.

 Treatment with a Mental Health Professional off Campus

 - See your insurance plan website for mental health professionals covered by your plan.

 - Employee Assistance Program (844) 243-4440 or EAPhelplink.com (password USGcares; free for GC employees)

 - Milledgeville VA Clinic (478) 414-4540 (free for Veterans)

 - The Bright House (770) 507 7772; 24 Hour Crisis Line 770 477 2177 (Free counseling, advocacy and SANE examination for survivors of sexual abuse)

 Telemental Health with a Mental Health Professional off Campus